sandhyaparna/Data-Science/Statistics/Hypothesis Testing.md

 ### Ho: Correlation
 Correlation values ranges from -1 to +1 <br/>
 Checks if 2 samples are related (linear relationship)
-* Pearson Correlation Test - Parametric
+* Pearson Correlation Test - Parametric - Tests whether two samples have a linear relationship
-* Spearman's correlation Test - NonParametric
+* Spearman's correlation Test - NonParametric - Tests whether two samples have a monotonic relationship
 * Goodman and Kruskal’s gamma - measure of association for ordinal variables that is based on the number of concordant and discordant pairs between two variables.
 It is sometimes called a measure of monotonicity because it tells you how often the variables have values in the order expected
-* Kendall’s Tau Rank-Order Correlation
+* Kendall’s Tau Rank-Order Correlation - Tests whether two samples have a monotonic relationship
 #### Assumptions of Pearson Correlation Test
 * Observations in each sample are independent and identically distributed (iid)
 * Observations in each sample are normally distributed